jonahsnider/convert/README.md

 # Convert

-A small library for really easy, totally type-safe\* unit conversions in JavaScript & TypeScript.
+A small library for really easy, totally type-safe unit conversions in JavaScript & TypeScript.

-\* as in, no runtime errors

 It's not ready for production release, but all the groundwork for adding in new conversions is done.

+## Features

+- Full build time and runtime checks of conversions
+- Treeshake-able builds available
+- Out of the box ES3 backwards-compatibility
+- 0 dependencies

 ## Usage